blukatdevelopment/UnchainedWorldsOld/character_creation/classes/colossus.md

 #      \____/\___/|_|\___/|___/___/\__,_|___/                                  #
 ################################################################################
 ```
-# Colossus!
+# Colossus
-You are a being that does not dabble in honing skill or learning arcane tradition or begging for power from a god, all of your power comes from raw, unfiltered, brute strength. (note that the names of a lot of stuff is placeholder also the class is written for HP values to already cater to a huge sized player character)
+You are a being that does not dabble in honing skill or learning arcane tradition or begging for power from a god, all of your power comes from raw, unfiltered, brute strength.

 Class prerequisite: Must be huge size creature.
+Due to this restriction the math for hp calculation has already been done for you.

 ## Starting Hitpoints